-There are two types of telescope: (1) rigid and (2) flexible.
+There are two type of telescope, rigid and flexible.

-The rigid laparoscopic and thoracoscopic telescopes come in a variety of shapes and sizes and offering several different angles of view.
-The standard laparoscope consists of a metal shaft between 24 and 33 cm in length.
+The rigid laparoscopic and thoracoscopic telescopes come in a variety of shapes and sizes, and offering several different angles of view.
+The standard laparoscope consists of a metal shaft between 24 to 33 cm in length.